t-rocroi/Djenterator/README.md

 ### Future plans
 I'd like to add some background key selection algorithm which would allow the generator to place notes instead of simple rhythmic markers, and would make the piece a lot easier to "understand".

 Another interesting idea would be to use digits of transcendentals such as *pi*, *phi*, or *e*.
-The idea would be to take enough digits from some pseudo-random section of the number trail, and then convert that number into Hex, since I need 16 permutatinos of 16th notes in order for each permuntation of 16th note to have an equal chance of getting selected and used.
+The idea would be to take enough digits from some pseudo-random section of the number trail, and then convert that number into Hex, since I need 16 permutations of 16th notes in order for each permutations of 16th note to have an equal chance of getting selected and used.